5 pension need-to-knows

 -

 If you’re new to TPT, you’ll have received an email from us with instructions on how to set up your online account.
-Your RSA lets you see how much you’ve saved, change your contributions, update contact information, and more.
+Your online account lets you see how much you’ve saved, change your investment funds, update contact information, and more.

 -